matrix-org/matrix-spec-proposals/drafts/use_cases.rst

  What you can do:
    - Send a message into a particular thread/column.
-   - Move an *existing* message into a new thread creating a new column.
+   - Move an *existing* message into a new thread creating a new column
+   - Move an existing message into an existing thread, causing the threads to reconverge (i.e. provide a route from the sidebar back into the existing thread).
+This does not imply terminating the thread, which can continue independently of the merge.